hametuha/anyway-feedback/readme.txt

 === Anyway Feedback ===
 Contributors: Takahashi_Fumiki
-Tags: feedback, analystic
+Tags: feedback, analytic
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.3.1
-Stable tag: 0.5
+Stable tag: 0.6

 This plugin enbale users to send feedback with single click.
 This may support you to analyze your user's opinion.